kennethreitz/replit-py/docs/index.rst

 that responds to incoming HTTP Requests, like the ones that come from web browsers or even API Clients.

--  HTTP, if you aren’t familiar, is a protocol that allows modern machines (and users of them) to interoperate.
+`HTTP <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_, if you aren’t familiar, is a protocol that allows modern machines (and users of them) to interoperate.
 You use HTTP every time you open an app on your phone that talks with the web.
 If you can’t use an app on your phone without internet, it’s because it’s talking to another computer (a server), mostly likely with HTTP.

 The Basics
 ----------